kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 - Bun: runs on JavascriptCore
 - Edge-computing providers: a limited JavaScript environment running on CDN Nodes

-Worker Runtimes are an adaptation of the Service Workers API, which is a browser standard for offline web applications.
-To give web developers more freedom over offline experiences, the specification includes a minimal HTTP server.
-Since it was published, other vendors have implemented this API for servers that run in the cloud — or on the edge in the case of Cloudflare Workers.

-[Cloudflare Workers](https://developers.cloudflare.com/workers/learning/how-workers-works) provides a serverless execution environment that allows you to create new applications without configuring or maintaining infrastructure.
+For example, [Cloudflare Workers](https://developers.cloudflare.com/workers/learning/how-workers-works) provides a serverless execution environment that allows you to create new applications without configuring or maintaining infrastructure.
 Under the hood, the Workers runtime uses the V8 engine.
 The Workers runtime also implements many of the standard APIs available in most modern browsers.
 Rather than running on an individual’s machine, Workers functions run on Cloudflare’s Edge Network - a growing global network of thousands of machines distributed across hundreds of locations.

 Read more about The Edge:
 - [Vercel Edge Functions](https://vercel.com/docs/functions/edge-functions) (using CloudFlare Workers under the hood)